melintea/upml/README.md

 ## Status

 Finite state machines (FSM) should be fully supported.
-Hierarchical state machines (HSM) are only partially supported: only one hierachical level.
+Hierarchical state machines (HSM) are only partially supported currently: only one hierachical level.

+Self=transitions (exit state & enter again) are not supported and are implemented as internal transitions.

 Plantuml: @see [the plantuml state diagram](https://plantuml.com/state-diagram):